 Before you start planting a garden, start planning.
 Successful food gardens are well planned to take advantage of natural features such as sun and shade as well as structural features like walls, concrete and fences.
 A good plan incorporates not only what you want to grow, but includes the benefits of plant-to-plant interaction, pest control, aesthetics, and ease of gardening.

-West Seattle Community Orchard, South Seattle Community College
+Where: West Seattle Community Orchard, South Seattle Community College

 When: